$\beta$-SGP: Scaled Gradient Projection with $\beta$-divergence for astronomical image restoration: Methods

-The SGP algorithm, originally proposed in \citet{2009InvPr..25a5002B}, is also termed as an efficient version of the famous Richardson-Lucy (RL) deconvolution algorithm that allows for faster convergence via effective scaling and step length strategies and potentially better reconstruction results than RL.
-It is an iterative procedure that minimizes the Kullback-Leibler (KL) divergence of the blurred and background-added version of the partially reconstructed image from the observed image, along with at least a non-negativity constraint.
-The equation that SGP tries to solve under the non-negativity and flux conservation constraints is:
+The SGP algorithm, originally proposed in \citet{2009InvPr..25a5002B}, is also termed as an efficient version of the famous RL deconvolution algorithm (\citealt{1972JOSA...62...55R}; \citealt{1974AJ.....79..745L}) that allows for faster convergence via effective scaling and step length strategies and potentially better reconstruction results than RL.
+It is an iterative procedure that minimizes an objective function with some desirable properties, along with at least a non-negativity constraint on the reconstructed image.
+Specifically, SGP tries to solve (under the non-negativity and flux conservation constraints):

-where $f$ is a convex continuously differentiable function, $\boldsymbol{x}$ is the restored image at some iteration, $S$ is the star source region, and $c$ is some constant.
-As stated earlier, the Poisson noise model is an appropriate choice for astronomical images.
-Under the Poisson noise assumption, the function $f$ in Eq.~\ref{eqn:klDivEquation} can be chosen as the Kullback–Leibler (KL) divergence.
-In such a case, it can be proved that minimizing the KL divergence is equivalent to maximizing the likelihood function (see Appendix \ref{appen-klProof} for discussion and mathematical details of the proof).
-However, it must be noted that since images are inherently corrupted by noise, we do not want to reach the maxima of the maximum likelihood function exactly which could yield unacceptable solutions, but instead move closer to it via an iterative mechanism and incorporate regularization using early-stopping.
+where $J$ is a continuously differentiable function (although the case of convex objective functions was dealt with in the original paper), $\bm{f}$ is the restored image at some iteration, $\bm{g}$ is the observed image, $S$ is the source region, and $c$ is some constant.
+Under the Poisson noise assumption (a commonly used model for astronomical images), the function $J$ in Eq.~\ref{eqn:klDivEquation} can be chosen to be the KL divergence of the blurred and background-added version of the partially reconstructed image ($A\bm{f} + b$) from the observed image $\bm{g}$.
+KL divergence is the traditional divergence measure used in SGP and has great advantages since minimizing the KL divergence is equivalent to maximizing the likelihood function, and as such, it is theoretically justified.